Comparison of Deep Learning and Particle Smoother EM Methods for Estimation of Rb-82 Myocardial Perfusion PET Kinetic

 \subsubsection{PSEM}

 We briefly describe the particle filter and particle smoother here and show that the three terms in \eqref{eq:Is} can be calculated with the particle smoother-based approach.
 A particle filter is also known as a sequential Monte Carlo method and can be used to find the solution of non-convex problems.
-It uses multiple ``particles'' to sample the solution space at each iteration.
-With properly tuned sampling, the particles will converge to the maxima.
-Particle filters are related to genetic algorithms.
-Whereas genetic algorthms rely on heuristic rules, particle filters rely on rigorous statistical theory for the iterative updates.
-The details of the derivations can be found in \cite{schon_automatica_2011, elfring_sensors_2021}:
+It uses multiple ``particles'' to sample the solution space at each iteration~\cite{schon_automatica_2011, elfring_sensors_2021}.

-When calculating each term in \eqref{eq:Is} in the E-step, the main challenge is to calculate the integrals of $p_{\theta_k}(x_1 | y_{1:N})$ and $p_{\theta_k}(x_t, x_{t+1} | y_{1:N})$.
-The original form of the particle filter gives a Bayesian solution of the latent state sequence estimates by a sum of samples multiplied by certain weights:

-The term \(x_{1:k}^{i}\) denotes the state sequence from the initial state to the state at time \(k\) for the \(i\)th particle, while \(w_{k}^i\) represents the corresponding relative weight of this particle and $N_s$ denotes the number of samples (particles).
-The sum of the weights for all particles, \(\sum_{i=1}^{N_s} w_{k}^i\), is equal to one.
-The Dirac delta function ensures that these weights are factored into the probability distribution solely when there is an exact match between the actual state sequence \(x_{1:k}\) and the particle's state sequence \(x_{1:k}^{i}\).
-The weights as referenced in \eqref{eq:sum_of_weights} are determined using the following equation:

-Here, $q$ denotes an importance density \cite{elfring_sensors_2021}.
-And it can be shown that the following equation holds by applying chain rule and Bayes theorem \cite{arulampalam_tsp_2002, elfring_sensors_2021}: